BullishAF/portfolio/src/content/work/ai-dating.md

 tags:
   - Dev
   - AI
+  - ChatGPT
 ---

-With AI Dating Bio just copy your current tinder/bumble/match bio or write a few sentences about yourself, select the vibe you want your bio to give off then let AI generate your new dating bio.
+<a href="https://aidating.bio">AI Dating Bio</a> copy your current tinder/bumble/match bio or write a few sentences about yourself, select the vibe you want your bio to give off then let AI generate your new dating bio.